 Soft Engineer mode provides fewer programming functions and does not affect any outputs programmed in the system.
-For full review of [Soft] Engineer menu options, refer to page [ $\rightarrow$ 110].
+For a full review of [Soft] Engineer menu options, see Soft Engineer programming via the keypad on page 111.

 14.1.1 Engineer PINs